rstojnic/lazydata/README.md

 $ freezer pull .
 ```

-Because the `freezer.yml` is tracked by git you can safely make and switch between branches.
+Because `freezer.yml` is tracked by git you can safely make and switch between git branches.

 ### Advanced usage